teralove/vsnm-lakan-guide/README.md

-**Early version (1.0), Hasn't been thorougly tested, so there might be bugs (probably).
+**!!!
+Warning: Early version (1.0), Hasn't been thorougly tested, so there might be bugs (probably).
 It'll take a couple days to know for sure.
-So you might want to wait until then.**
+So you might want to wait until then. !!!**

 # VSNM Lakan Guide
 Calls out mechanics during the fight.